Jimmy-Sudoku/GA-Projects/05 Capstone Project - Crypto Fraud Detection/README.md

 Based on the analysis done, the following are the findings:
 1. 19 features/factors to determine fraud transactions, which is a reduction of features/factors by 62%
-2. Model can detect fraud with around 95% accuracy score and 97% recall score and precise score
+2. Model can detect fraud with around 97% recall score
 3. Most of the fraud cases occurs uses famous crypto names to mislead people
 4. 22% of the transactions are fraud.

 With these findings, it is recommended to blacklist token names that uses famous crypto names and use the model to detect fraud transactions.
-Check out the [dashboard](https://public.tableau.com/app/profile/jimmy5898/viz/CryptoEthFraudDashboard/CryptoEthFraudTransactionVisualisations) for more information.

 ---